FarronF/limerick-council-meetings/meetings/2023/10/17-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th June 2023.md

 times but to no avail.
 The Adare-Rathkeale area has an immense amount of cul-de-sac roads like

-Pallaskenry, Ballysteen, some with one house and some with 6 houses.--- 4
+Pallaskenry, Ballysteen, some with one house and some with 6 houses.
+---
+4

 He referenced the CIS form where an applicant, who has already paid taxes has to contribute